 Here you will enter the name of your organization.
 Rank Math will populate this field with the current name of your website, but if that is different from the name of your organization, you should change it.

 This is where you will need to upload your business logo or the logo of your personal website.
-Rank Math will then add the appropriate code to your website so that Google and other search engines know what your logo.
+Rank Math will then add the appropriate code to your website so that Google and other search engines will know your logo.
 The benefit of doing this is that your logo will start appearing in the knowledge graph alongside other information about your website or business.
-Please note that when your website or business starts appearing in the knowledge graph is upto Google’s discretion.
+Please note that when your website or business starts appearing in the knowledge graph is up to Google’s discretion.

 To add your logo, click the Add or Upload file button.

 The WordPress media manager will open up.
 There, drag and drop your logo, or select it if it is already uploaded.